Generalized Versality, Special Points, and Resolvent Degree for the Sporadic Groups: Generalized Versality and Special Points

 \begin{definition}[$G$-Equivariant Rational Correspondence] Let $G$ be an algebraic group and take $X,Y$ to be $G$-varieties.
 A \textbf{$G$-equivariant rational correspondence} from $Y$ to $X$ is a $G$-invariant subvariety $C \subseteq Y \times X$ such that the projection $C/G \ra Y/G$ is a generically finite, dominant morphism. \end{definition}

-\begin{definition}[$\mathcal{E}$-Versality via $G$-Equivariant Rational Correspondences] Let $G$ be an algebraic group, $X$ an irreducible, generically free $G$-variety, and $\mathcal{E}$ a class of accessory irrationalities.
-We say that $X$ is: \begin{itemize} \item \textbf{weakly $\mathcal{E}$-versal for $G$} if for any generically free $G$-variety $Y$, there exists a $G$-equivariant rational correspondence $C \subseteq Y \times X$ such that $C/G \ra Y/G$ is in $\mathcal{E}(Y/G)$; \item \textbf{$\mathcal{E}$-versal for $G$} if every non-empty $G$-invariant open subvariety of $X$ is weakly $\mathcal{E}$-versal for $G$. \end{itemize} \end{definition}
+\begin{lemma}[$\mathcal{E}$-Versality via $G$-Equivariant Rational Correspondences] Let $G$ be an algebraic group, $X$ an irreducible, generically free $G$-variety, and $\mathcal{E}$ a saturated class of accessory irrationalities.
+Then $X$ is: \begin{itemize} \item \textbf{weakly $\mathcal{E}$-versal for $G$} if for any generically free $G$-variety $Y$, there exists a $G$-equivariant rational correspondence $C \subseteq Y \times X$ such that $C/G \ra Y/G$ is in $\mathcal{E}(Y/G)$; \item \textbf{$\mathcal{E}$-versal for $G$} if every non-empty $G$-invariant open subvariety of $X$ is weakly $\mathcal{E}$-versal for $G$.
+Moreover, these conditions are equivalent to the conditions stated in \cite[Definition 4.4]{FarbKisinWolfson2023} \end{itemize} \end{lemma}